hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

 or even multiple jobs of a single user per node.
-Parallel jobs that get spread out over more nodes than really needed may show decreased performance due to more communication over the cluster interconnect (rather than through shared memory within the node) or interference with other jobs on the node (that, e.g., might cause cache trashing if they have a bad memory access pattern).
+Parallel jobs that get spread out over more nodes than really needed may show decreased performance due to more communication over the cluster interconnect (rather than through shared memory within the node) or interference with other jobs on the node (that, e.g., might cause cache thrashing if they have a bad memory access pattern).

 Specifying the number of nodes that will be used can be done with either